AtreyeeBhattacharjee/Text-Classification-using-Tensorflow/README.md

 # Text-Classification-using-Tensorflow
-This text classifier categorizes text into different groups by machine learning techniques
+This text classifier categorizes text into different groups by machine learning techniques and performs text classification of movie reviews as positive or negative using Tensorflow and Keras.